python-zk/kazoo/docs/basic_usage.rst

 :meth:`~kazoo.client.KazooClient.exists` checks to see if a node exists.

-:meth:`~kazoo.client.KazooClient.get` fetches the data of the node along with detailed node information in a :class:`~kazoo.client.ZnodeStat` structure.
+:meth:`~kazoo.client.KazooClient.get` fetches the data of the node along with detailed node information in a :class:`~kazoo.protocol.states.ZnodeStat` structure.

 :meth:`~kazoo.client.KazooClient.get_children` gets a list of the children of a given node.